Pathwise It\^o isometry for scaled quadratic variation: Definitions and properties

-\end{lemma} \begin{remark} Unlike the classical setup of \eqref{eq: scaledQV}, where for fBM the equation \eqref{eq: scaledQV} converges to $t$ almost surely, in the new proposed pathwise setup, the pathwise scaled quadratic variation is equal to the $p$-th variation. i.e. for any refining partition $\pi$ with vanishing mesh, \end{remark} \begin{proof}[Proof of Lemma \ref{Lemma: connection with classical theory}] For notational convenience, define $\phi(t)= [x]^{(p)}_\pi(t)$.
-From the assumption there exists $0<c\leq C<\infty$ such that for all $t\in [0,T]$ we have $c<\phi'(t)<C$.
-Then the first equivalence can be reduced as follows.
+\end{lemma} \begin{remark} Unlike the classical setup of \eqref{eq: scaledQV}, where for fBM with Hurst exponent $H$ the equation \eqref{eq: scaledQV} converges to $t$ almost surely, in the new proposed pathwise setup, the pathwise scaled quadratic variation with index $1/H$ is equal to the $1/H$-th variation. i.e. for any refining partition $\pi$ with vanishing mesh,